 - If your home country has a scholarship program then please contact Melanie to see if we are able to support an application.

-- There is currently an exciting opportunity to join a project on the application of nanotechnogy in Wine Growing.
-More information are available here.
+- There is currently an exciting opportunity to join a project on the environmental fate of a novel pesticide nanocarrier made of Zein.
+It is suited for students with a good background in Chemistry (environmental, food and/or colloidal chemistry or related topic) and research skills (including research methods, writing, presentation, statistics).
 If you are interested and have the right profile, we would like to hear from you.
-Please send me your CV (2 page max) and a description of your motivations and research interests (1 page max).
+Note that you will need to obtain a scholarship to cover for your fees and living expenses.
+Please send me your CV (2 page max), a description of your motivations and research interests, and your plan to obtain a scholarship (1 page max),

 Areas of expertise